 Uber’s service is based on its mobile app that users use to obtain GPS, gyroscope, and accelerometer data during trips.
 This Data is continuously collected during transit and sent for processing and storage on Uber’s servers.

-Uber provides drivers comparative data on their driving skills.
+Uber provides drivers with comparative data on their driving skills.
 And this is done by analyzing the travel data for harsh braking, speed acceleration, or dangerous cornering.
 And also stores data to find location-specific trends or long-term drivers.

 For example, Uber may cut off drivers that they consider to be regularly unsafe or underperforming drivers.
 Also, Uber may collect driver’s data used in several other services, including a particular city’s hard-braking rate.
 This long-term data may be particularly helpful in Uber’s research on autonomous car development.